max-baum/cs152projectproposal/discussionoutline.md

   In tests, Model A achieved a higher true positive rate than Model B, meaning that the model was able to correctly identify confirmed fraud more frequently than Model B. This said, Model A had a higher false positive rate than Model B, meaning that Model A is incorrectly flagging loans as fraud more frequently than Model B. Ultimately, while Model B has the highest overall accuracy, this accuracy comes at the expense of missing confirmed positives.

-  Compared to other studies, our model XXXX.
+  Compared to other studies, our models overall performed worse.
+This is due to limitations in both the model and the data.

+  While our models did not achieve ideal results, they nonetheless demonstrate the potential of our approach.
+We think the following steps can be followed to both improve our own model and to generally improve neural-network-based approaches to fraud detection moving forward.

 * Reflection and Looking Forward